How to get the highest reputation score [Success Guide]

 A perfect deliverability (landing 100% in inbox) requires meeting 3 criteria:

-A positive sender reputation : the hardest part of the deliverability job.
-Our email warmer helps you improve and maintain it over time.
+A perfect sender reputation : the hardest part of the deliverability job.
+Our email warmer helps you improve and maintain it over time (including during your campaigns).

 Sending non-spammy email content : making sure your content doesn't make you land in spam.
 One link is enough to land in spam.
-Use our Deliverability Test to check this.
+Use our Spam Test to check this.

 Using a non-spammy sending setup : using a well-known email service or inbox provider, not an exotic one (custom SMTPs) and being properly authenticated (SPF, DKIM).